-The Virginia Aquarium’s Research & Conservation Division is now accepting Stranding Response Intern applications for Winter 2018.
-The application deadline is November 27, 2018.
-Internship duration is January 7, 2019 – May 24, 2019.
-Please note that all internships are non-compensatory and housing is not provided by the Virginia Aquarium.
+The Virginia Aquarium’s Research & Conservation Division is now accepting Stranding Response Intern applications for summer 2019.
+The application deadline is January 30, 2019.
+Interns are expected to begin in May, but the start date is flexible.
+There are four unpaid volunteer positions available.
+Notification of acceptance will occur no later than February 28, 2019.
+Please note that all positions are non-compensatory and housing is not provided by the Virginia Aquarium.
 Interns are fully responsible for fulfilling all requirements of their home institutions to receive academic credit.

 Virginia Aquarium Stranding Response Program (VAQS) interns promote the conservation of marine animal species through research, rescue, rehabilitation, and education.
 Once accepted, interns will be assigned to a focus area of either necropsy or rehabilitation.
 Interns will be cross-trained in all aspects of stranding response, however, daily tasks will be assigned to interns according to focus area.
 Stranding work is unpredictable, therefore experiences will vary by internship session.
 VAQS staff will provide as many learning opportunities as possible during each session.

 - Respond to live and dead marine mammals and sea turtles in the field.

 - Participate in all aspects of post-mortem examinations; cutting and sampling, data collection, photographing, carcass removal, and cleaning.

 - Perform daily husbandry tasks, including food preparation, feeding, and cleaning the rehab area, kitchen, and associated supplies.

 - Assist staff wiht new admits and daily treatments of patients.
 Restrain animals for exams, collect vitals (heart rate, respiratory rate, temperature) and morphometrics, take photographs, administer medications, and perform wound care.